-Ibantik Lake Trail is a 6.4 mile moderately trafficked out and back trail located near Kamas, UT that features a lake and is rated as moderate.
+Ibantik Lake Trail is a 6.4 mile moderately trafficked out and back trail located near Kamas, Utah that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs and horses are also able to use this trail.

 From Kamas, take the Mirror Lake Highway (Highway 150) 27 miles to the Trial lake.
 Exit west onto a paved road, and travel about a mile to a fork in the road, Then turn north for another mile to the trail-head.

 Beautiful trail, passing several lakes along the way.
 Moderately busy, but definitely worth it.